Even though you don’t see many around on the road, box truck camper conversions make for the ideal RV for the van lifer on a budget.

 There are also some clever features on board, such as the slide-out table and the ceiling jar rack.

-There is even a window at the rear of the box van camper, from which Tegan can look outside while chilling on her couch bed.
+There is even a window at the rear of the box truck camper conversion, from which Tegan can look outside while chilling on her couch bed.

 The access door is super cute and matches perfectly the surrounding walls.